GSA/digitalgov.gov/content/post/2014-11-12-the-api-briefing-the-fun-finder-the-recreation-information-database.md

 date: 2014-11-12 1:00:44 -0400
-title: 'The API Briefing\: The Fun Finder &ndash; The Recreation Information Database'
+title: 'The API Briefing\: The Fun Finder — The Recreation Information Database'
 summary: 'Back in 2000, I worked at a dot-com building website applications such as a real-time stock ticker ribbon and a real estate listings search engine.
 One of my favorite applications was an app for mobile phones.
 At that time, I used the Wireless Access Protocol (WAP), which displayed information using a special version of XHTML.'
 authors: [bbrantley]
 categories: